intbio/MolModEdu/GROMACS/nucl/README.md

 *Fig.1.
 VMD presentation of the molecule*

-For better representation I changed background from black to white which is not necessary for you.
-I also deleted axes.
+The background was changed from black to white for better representation.
+It is not necessary for you.
 When you open your system in VMD the background is automaticaly black.
+Axes were also deleted.

 For better and more understandable view open in VMD Main window:
 > Graphics > Representations